 4 Can a request be made on behalf of a relative (if yes, what grade), or a child?

 5 If I plan to bring the case to court, how do I know which court has jurisdiction?

-Territorial jurisdiction is defined by Sections 84 to 89b of the Code of Civil Procedure.
-Jurisdiction in rem is governed by Sections 9 to 12 of the Code of Civil Procedure.
-District courts always have territorial jurisdiction in the first instance (exceptions to this rule are set out in the Code of Civil Procedure).
+Territorial jurisdiction is defined by Section 3 of the Code of Non-contentious Civil Procedure.
+Jurisdiction in rem is governed by Section 12 of the Code of Contentious Civil Procedure.
+District courts always have territorial jurisdiction in the first instance.
 Generally, the court in whose jurisdiction the defendant resides (i.e. the person against whom the application is directed) is competent, i.e. the rule of territorial jurisdiction based on the defendant’s ordinary court applies.
-The ordinary court having jurisdiction over the defendant is the court in whose jurisdiction the citizen resides or, if anyone is not resident, the court in whose jurisdiction the person is staying.
-The Code of Civil Procedure explicitly provides for special cases where this rule is not observed.
-The court in whose jurisdiction a minor child resides by arrangement of the parents or under a court order, or where the child resides on other relevant grounds, is competent to consider a maintenance application (this is called exclusive territorial jurisdiction under Section 88(1)(c) of the Code of Civil Procedure).
+The ordinary court having jurisdiction over the defendant is the court in whose jurisdiction the person resides or, if they are not resident, the court in whose jurisdiction the person is staying.
+The Code of Non-contentious Civil Procedure explicitly provides for special cases where this rule is not observed.
+The court in whose jurisdiction a minor child resides by arrangement of the parents or under a court order, or where the child resides on other relevant grounds, is competent to consider a maintenance application (this is called exclusive territorial jurisdiction under Section 112(1) of the Code of Non-contentious Civil Procedure).

 6 As an applicant, do I have to go through an intermediary to bring the case to court (e.g. a lawyer, central or local authority, etc.)?
 If not, which procedures apply?

 Cf. the answers to questions 3 and 4.